-&lt;sup>29 When water abstraction by ISIC 351 is large, direct returns will also be very large and should be estimated.
+32 When water abstraction by ISIC 351 is large, direct returns will also be very large and should be estimated.

-&lt;sup>30 If countries do wish to calculate stocks, in the first stage only the volume of water in a few artificial reservoirs and lakes may be reported, and then a more complete inventory of reservoirs and lakes followed by estimates of volumes in aquifers and snow may be performed.
+33 If countries do wish to calculate stocks, in the first stage only the volume of water in a few artificial reservoirs and lakes may be reported, and then a more complete inventory of reservoirs and lakes followed by estimates of volumes in aquifers and snow may be performed.
 In a third stage, the volume of soil water and water in wetlands may be estimated.
 Note that the stock of water in rivers and streams is usually not considered a relevant priority for water accounts.

-Which in the first stage may be based on normal or long term average precipitation in volume for the country water and sewerage can be included.
-Ensure these monetary flows are linked with the physical flow accounts.

-- 4: Identify important data sources - 97.
-Chapter 3 of the Compilation Guidelines for Water Accounts and Statistics provides a description of the raw data and processes needed to incorporate physical and monetary data on water into the accounts.
+4: Identify important data sources

+96. Chapter 3 of the Compilation Guidelines for Water Accounts and Statistics provides a description of the raw data and processes needed to incorporate physical and monetary data on water into the accounts.
 A brief discussion of data sources is provided below.
-The strategy to collect data will largely depend on the type of water management system that is in place in the country. - 98.
-Abstraction, distribution and treatment by ISIC 36 and 37: Often the supply and treatment of water will be managed by a limited number of enterprises.
+The strategy to collect data will largely depend on the type of water management system that is in place in the country.

+97. Abstraction, distribution and treatment by ISIC 36 and 37: Often the supply and treatment of water will be managed by a limited number of enterprises.
 As a result, surveys (or complete enumeration) of these enterprises on their activities (including abstraction, distribution and treatment) may be important data sources for the abstraction and supply of water by ISIC 36 (for drinking water supply) and returns of water.
 It may also be the case that the operation of water supply and treatment industries generates various administrative data sets, for example, on readings from water meters.
-With appropriate privacy considerations such administrative data sets may be very useful. - 99.
-Losses: Given that losses during distribution can be significant (upwards of 50%), data on such flows will be essential if balanced accounts are to be produced.
+With appropriate privacy considerations, such administrative data sets may be very useful.

+98. Losses: Given that losses during distribution can be significant (upwards of 50%), data on such flows will be essential if balanced accounts are to be produced.
 Water utilities often measure the amount of water 'produced' (i.e. injected into the supply network) and the amount of water billed.
-This 'unaccounted for water' or 'non-revenue water' can be used as a proxy for these losses. - 100.
-Abstraction by other industries: Broadly speaking, if there is no irrigation (i.e. rain fed agriculture) then the abstraction of water by agriculture is considered to be soil water abstraction, and can be estimated as crop evapotranspiration (i.e. equal to water consumption by crops).
+This 'unaccounted for water' or 'non-revenue water' can be used as a proxy for these losses.

+99. Abstraction by other industries: Broadly speaking, if there is no irrigation (i.e. rain fed agriculture) then the abstraction of water by agriculture is considered to be soil water abstraction, and can be estimated as crop evapotranspiration (i.e. equal to water consumption by crops).
 Ministries of agriculture may provide estimates on the amount of water required/used by crops, based on inventories of crop lands by types of crops.
 If irrigation is also used then this portion of water is considered abstraction of surface water and/or groundwater.
-Data sources may include inventories of irrigation associations or agriculture water suppliers, data on the volume of water rights held by the users or irrigators, or data on volumes declared for the payment of water fees or royalties. - 101.
-Often the abstraction of water by ISIC 351 (Electric power generation, transmission and distribution) is concentrated among a number of large plants, such that national inventories of electricity generators combined with information on the amount of electricity generated and the technology used at these plants can be used to estimate water abstraction. - 102.
-For other industries, much of the water used will likely be supplied by water utilities (ISIC 36) which may provide information on water billed to different users.
-If other specific industries abstract significant amounts of water directly, such as the beverage industry, then data may be available on water rights held and/or declarations for the payment of fees and royalties.
+Data sources may include inventories of irrigation associations or agriculture water suppliers, data on the volume of water rights held by the users or irrigators, or data on volumes declared for the payment of water fees or royalties.

+100. Often the abstraction of water by ISIC 351 (Electric power generation, transmission and distribution) is concentrated among a number of large plants, such that national inventories of electricity generators combined with information on the amount of electricity generated and the technology used at these plants can be used to estimate water abstraction.

+101. For other industries, much of the water used will likely be supplied by water utilities (ISIC 36) which may provide information on water billed to different users.
+If other specific industries abstract significant amounts of water directly35, such as the beverage industry, then data may be available on water rights held and/or declarations for the payment of fees and royalties.
-&lt;sup>32Volumes are likely to be small and should not be a priority for data collection.